naida23/artianalytics_task/README.md

 Each subset is split into training/testing dataset with 80/20 ratio.

-Total training time for 5.0% augmentation: 52.22 seconds Total training time for 10.0% augmentation: 53.78 seconds Total training time for 15.0% augmentation: 53.26 seconds
+- Total training time for 5.0% augmentation: 52.22 seconds,
+- Total training time for 10.0% augmentation: 53.78 seconds,
+- Total training time for 15.0% augmentation: 53.26 seconds.

 # Results